Dest-69/advanced-popup-system/documentation.md

 # Advanced Popup System Documentation

-The Advanced Popup System is a small framework for managing UI popups in Unity.
+The Advanced Popup System is a framework for managing UI popups in Unity.
 This document keeps the public surface simple and focuses on the parts you will touch most often when wiring the package into a project.